 A survey in 2019 has shown that most people in the world never heard of the country Suriname.
 That is why proudly introduce Suriname to you, the gateway to the Amazone.

 Suriname is located on the northeast coast of South America, bordering French Guiana to the east, Guyana to the west and Brazil to the south.
 The country is 163,820 km2.
 The capital Paramaribo, located on the Suriname River, is the largest city in the country.
-The current president is Dési Bouterse, a democratic elected former army officer.
+The current president is Chan Santokhi (2020), a democratic elected former chief of police.